MA Program Ambassadors

 I am fascinated by the ways we negotiate our identities in relation to individual, social, and cultural memories, especially contested narratives.
 Cultural institutions are uniquely situated to connect communities with these complicated histories, and I am interested in the ways that they can intentionally use humanities tools to remember, share, reflect, and inspire action around the social justice and other issues such memories elicit.
 Through projects such as the Guantanamo Public Memory Project, the Foxpoint Community History Project, and work in the education department of the RISD Museum, I have been exploring the multiple ways by which the humanities can act as tools for meaningful connection between cultural memory and contemporary conversation and action.
 My hope is to work with cultural institutions that seek to develop these connections, supporting research, exhibitions, programming, and community engagement around cultural memory and social justice issues.

-Paul Margrave, First-year MA in Public Humanities
+Paul Margrave, Second-year MA in Public Humanities

 (Interests: engagement, performance, issues of access)